 Nicole Wake, PhD

-Nicole Wake, PhD, is the director of 3D imaging at Montefiore Medical Center and an assistant professor of radiology at the Albert Einstein College of Medicine.
-Dr. Wake specializes in creating 3D images from radiological imaging data.
-Specifically, she has coupled MR data with a range of 3D printing, augmented reality and virtual reality technologies to create individualized, anatomically precise, anatomic models for preoperative planning.
-She is using these models to guide patient management and is investigating the added value of 3D modeling in personalized medical care.
-Dr. Wake is the author of numerous high-impact publications evaluating 3D printing in medicine and is an associate editor for 3D Printing in Medicine.
+Dr. Wake’s research is focused on creating 3D images from radiological imaging data.
+Specifically, her research couples MRI data with a range of 3D printing, augmented reality and virtual reality technologies to create individualized, anatomically precise models for pre-operative planning.
+Dr. Wake uses these models to guide patient management and is investigating the added value of 3D modeling in personalized medical care.
+Currently, she is the vice chair for the RSNA 3D Printing Special Interest Group.
+Dr. Wake is actively involved in the North American reimbursement efforts for 3D printing in hospitals and is the author of numerous high-impact publications evaluating 3D printing in medicine.
+She is the editor of the book 3D Printing for the Radiologist and is an associate editor for the journal 3D Printing in Medicine.

 Kenneth C. Wang, MD, PhD

-Kenneth C. Wang, MD, PhD, is the MRI section chief at the Baltimore VA Medical Center and an adjunct assistant professor at the University of Maryland.
-He is a member of the RSNA Radiology Informatics Committee, where he serves as the chair of the RadLex subcommittee, and the liaison to the 3D Printing SIG.
-Dr. Wang earned his bachelor’s, master’s and doctorate degrees in electrical engineering from Stanford University, and his medical degree from the University of California, San Francisco.
-He completed his radiology residency and musculoskeletal fellowship at Johns Hopkins University and an informatics fellowship at the University of Maryland.
+Kenneth C. Wang, MD, PhD, is the MRI section chief at the Baltimore VA and is an adjunct assistant professor at the University of Maryland.
+He is a member of the RSNA Radiology Informatics Committee, where he serves as the chair of the RadLex subcommittee and the liaison to the 3D Printing Special Interest Group.
+Dr. Wang earned his bachelor’s, master’s and doctorate degrees in electrical engineering from Stanford University and his medical degree from the University of California, San Francisco.
+He completed his radiology residency and musculoskeletal fellowship at Johns Hopkins and an informatics fellowship at the University of Maryland.